ally-sassman/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 The configuration values have not changed because we need to delete and recreate the pod, which will grab the updated values from the ConfigMap.

-9. Delete and recreate the Pod:
+9. Delete and recreate the pod:

 ```shell
 kubectl delete pod redis